mehrad77/Project-M/README.md

-# Meludim
+# Project M
 A PHP/JacaScript Audio/Lyric synchronizer, that use popcornJS
-# Waht the Fuck can do this shit?
+# Waht can do?
-well by now it's just a lyric synchronizer that read datas from json files, it's just a prototype
+well by now it's just a lyric synchronizer that read datas from json files, it's just a prototype and have a simple HTML5 audio player that coded with Javascript